Tulsa's Arts Future

 My business, DECOPOLIS, has a "do good" philosopy at its heart.

-Our goal is to begin to shift away from an economy that relies just on the buying and selling of Things, to one where people are more and more, buying and selling Experiences.
+Our goal is to begin to shifting away from an economy that relies on the buying and selling of "things", to one where people are more and more, buying and selling Experiences.

 And not just any Experiences, but ones that are magical, inspiring, fun and educational.
-Experiences where people learn and grow, do good things for... the world.
+Experiences where people learn and grow, and do good things for the city...for the world.

 We have started the DECOPOLIS Tulsa Art Deco Museum as a way to celebrate Tulsa's Art Deco Heritage, and use that as a means of establishing Tulsa's high artistic "credentials" and a positive global reputation in the arts for todays artists.
 Art Deco is a style that bridges the classical and modern.
 Helping people understand and appreciate modern art that can be more challenging.
-The museum would be a community space, a place of beauty, a Tourist attraction that brings in out of state dollars.
+The museum would be a community space, a place of beauty and education, a Tourist attraction that brings in out of state dollars.
 As a for-profit museum it would pay property taxes (other, non-profit museums in Tulsa do not).
-It would also pay sales taxes, corporate taxes, etc. (and I believe, should be able to apply for taxpayer funded grants like our non-profit peers)
+It would also pay sales taxes, corporate taxes, etc.

-Even our DECOPOLIS TulsaRama Ice Cream Parlor is part magically themed attraction and educational museum.
+Even our DECOPOLIS TulsaRama Ice Cream Parlor is part magically themed attraction and has an educational component.
 We have artifacts and "fun facts" from Oklahoma's 1957 Semi-Centennial Celebrations and Tulsa's verison of the Centennial Celebrations they called the "TulsaRama!".
 The artifacts and info are spread throughout the space and its a joy to watch people go around, look, learn, and laugh.

 We have the DECOPOLIS William's Tulsey Town Gallery where we feature local and Native American artists, teach art classes, have book clubs, neighborhood meetings, hosts events, etc.